huggingface/blog/asr-diarization.md

 This will also be a demonstration of how flexible Inference Endpoints are and that you can host pretty much anything there.
 Here is the code to follow along:

-- [A custom ASR+Diarization handler](https://huggingface.co/sergeipetrov/asrdiarization-handler-default/blob/main/handler.py).
-This handler works on Inference Endpoints as-is.
+- [A custom ASR+Diarization handler](https://huggingface.co/sergeipetrov/asrdiarization-handler-default/blob/main/handler.py) - this handler works on Inference Endpoints as-is.
-- [A standalone platform-agnostic model server](https://github.com/plaggy/fast-whisper-server/tree/main/model-server).
-This is a container that you can deploy anywhere - including Inference Endpoints!
+- [A standalone platform-agnostic model server](https://github.com/plaggy/fast-whisper-server/tree/main/model-server) - this is a container that you can deploy anywhere - including Inference Endpoints!
 This is also a good fit if you’d like to do something very custom.

 *Starting with [Pytorch 2.2](https://pytorch.org/blog/pytorch2-2/) SDPA supports Flash Attention 2 out-of-the-box so you don’t need to install and pass it explicitly.*